Portland Auto Accident Lawyer

 Filing a Lawsuit if Necessary

 When this happens, you need a Portland car accident attorney who is prepared to go to court and fight for your rights.
-Our attorneys will always be prepared to go to court, even while we are negotiating with the insurance company on your behalf.
+Our accident attorneys will always be prepared to go to court, even while we are negotiating with the insurance company on your behalf.
 This allows us to ensure your lawsuit is filed before the statute of limitations expires.

 Schedule a free legal consultation to learn more about the advantages of having an attorney help you with your car insurance claim or personal injury lawsuit.